aurimas13/Machine-Learning-Goodness/README.md

 Read a fantastic [overview of ChatGPT and GPT-4 applications](https://arxiv.org/abs/2304.01852) that was recommended by @omarsar0 on Twitter.

-To sum up, the analysis of these LLMs is done by studying 194 relevant papers and discussing capabilities, limitations, concerns, and more.
+To sum up, these LLMs are analysed by studying 194 relevant papers and discussing capabilities, limitations, concerns, and more.

 I second him that this is a great read for AI developers and researchers.